Intelligence and National Security (MSc)

 The provision of security has increased in complexity over time.
 The public provision of security is divided amongst several public entities, the pure public provision of security is deemed an illusion, and citizens demand a role in this framework as well.
 The very concepts of internal and external security become fluid as well, not in the least because of the growing importance of cyber security.
 Lastly, this multi-actor approach plays in a multilevel setting.
 In this course, students discuss the different theories on how security can be provided in the most effective way, and what repercussions this has for the organisational structure of security actors.

-Global Perspectives in Intelligence (10 ECTS)
+Intelligence a Changing World (10 ECTS)

-Espionage and War in Cyberspace (10 ECTS)
+Intelligence and Conflict in the Digital Era (10 ECTS)

 Second semester